toktamk/research-dashboard/README.md

    * DistilBERT
    * RoBERTa (deepset/roberta-base-squad2)
    * BERT (bert-large-uncased-whole-word-masking-finetuned-squad)
-2. **LLM-Based Selection (Mixture-of-Experts)**: All three answers are fed into an LLM (GPT-3.5 or GPT-2) to **evaluate and select the best response** based on clarity, accuracy, and completeness.
+2. **LLM-Based Selection (Mixture-of-Experts)**: All three answers are fed into an LLM (GPT-3.5, GPT-2, or Hugging Face LLM) to **evaluate and select the best response** based on clarity, accuracy, and completeness.
 3. **Transparent Output**: Shows all expert answers and the selected final answer.

 ---

 ### 🔄 Fallback Logic

-If OpenAI GPT-3.5 is unavailable (due to API errors, lack of credentials, or network issues), the chatbot:
+If OpenAI GPT-3.5 is unavailable (due to API errors, lack of credentials, or rate limits), the chatbot:

+* Falls back to Hugging Face-hosted lightweight LLMs (no API key required)
-* Switches to local GPT-2 for final answer generation
+* Then uses local GPT-2 if Hugging Face fails
 * Continues using FAISS + SentenceTransformer + local QA pipelines

 ---